pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

 ```

-The Ack, also needs a random number in it`s built that is why it was also built.
+The Ack command, also needs a random number in it`s built that is why it was also instantiated.

 Last, it is necessary to read the IP core for the sended previous command, so the following box of code is responsibel to retrieve that data from the IP.